polachandu/React/README.md

 * Whenever if there is an update in state variable, REACT re-render the component that means REACT triggers the RECONSICIALTION ALGORITHM.
 -----------------------------------------------------------------------------------------------------
 ## DIVE INTO HOOKS
+* Whenever there is "use" that means it is a hook that use in REACT industry.
 # useEffect()
 * Whenever useEffect is called, useEffect has two parameters one is call back function and other is dependency array.
 * For useEffect function call back is mandatory.
 If no depedency array is used the call back function is called for every render